Petri Hawkins-Byrd: Youth, early adulthood and career beginnings

 After graduating from Eastern District High School in Brooklyn, he attended Hostos Community College in The Bronx.
 Although drawn to the idea of acting, he had also taken an interest in law while growing up.
 His interest in law emanated from his awareness of active Jim Crow laws and the civil rights movement during his youth, desiring to revolutionize racially discriminatory practices.
 With that, he started work as a court officer for the Brooklyn circuit of the New York City court system in the early 1980s.

-In 1986 he was transferred to the family court division in Manhattan while also attending John Jay College of Criminal Justice.
+In 1986, he was transferred to the family court division in Manhattan while also attending John Jay College of Criminal Justice.
 It was in this capacity that he met Judge Judy Sheindlin, who was the Supervising Family Court Judge for Manhattan.
 From 1986 through 1989, he worked in the Manhattan family court system as a courtroom officer on a rotating basis for varying judges, Sheindlin among many others.
 Recounting the times he was assigned to function as Sheindlin's bailiff in the Manhattan family court system, he commented, "I was never bored in her courtroom.
 Her get-to-the-point style didn't always sit well with the litigants, and there were times she was definitely glad to have me around."

 In 1989, Hawkins-Byrd obtained a Bachelor of Science degree in Criminal Justice from John Jay College of Criminal Justice.
 That same year, his personal life changed radically: he and his wife, Felicia, separated and she moved with the couple's children to California.
 The couple tried to get their marriage back on track by participating in cross-country relationship counseling for five months.
-A year later in 1990, he moved to San Mateo, California, to reunite with his family and reconcile with his wife.
+In 1990, he moved to San Mateo, California, to reunite with his family and reconcile with his wife.
 There, he accepted a job as a Special Deputy U.S. Marshall.
 In 1992, he made another career transition, becoming a student counselor at Monta Vista High School in Cupertino, California, remaining in this profession until 1996.
-As a side job during this time, Hawkins-Byrd also delivered pizzas.
+As a side job during this time, Hawkins-Byrd also delivered pizza.